 - the creation of a forum for meaningful discussion regarding trending topics pertaining to alcohol policy at a provincial level.

-COI Lead, Norman Giesbrecht, Emiretus Scientist, CAMH, Norman.Giesbrecht@camh.ca
+CoI Lead, Norman Giesbrecht, Emiretus Scientist, CAMH, Norman.Giesbrecht@camh.ca

 Related resources, news, and events